-Figures 4.3C and D show percentage of individuals with detectable HCV RNA when newly entering into HIV care in the Netherlands.
-The prevalence of individual with detectable HCV RNA at time of newly entering into care remained stable over the last 10 years among MSM, between 1% and 3% (Figure 4.3C).
-However, in the most recent years an increase in the prevalence of detectable HCV RNA was seen among individuals who acquired HIV through heterosexual contact and other modes of transmission including PWID.
-Stratified prevalence of detectable HCV RNA by region of origin indicated that this increase was within individuals originating from European countries other than the Netherlands, mainly Eastern & Central Europe (Figure 4.3D).
+The prevalence of individuals with detectable HCV RNA at time of newly entering into care was between 0.5% and 2.2% among MSM (Figure 6.3C).
+However, in more recent years, an increase in the prevalence of detectable HCV RNA was seen among individuals who acquired HIV through heterosexual contact and other modes of transmission including PWID.
+Stratified prevalence of detectable HCV RNA by region of origin indicated that this increase was within individuals originating from European countries other than the Netherlands, mainly eastern and central Europe (Figure 6.3D).